nilslindemann/Chess_Opening_Tactics_Frequency/README.md

 [How often do specific tactical themes happen in chess openings](https://chess.stackexchange.com/questions/34683/most-common-tactic-motifs-in-the-opening-phase-of-chess)?

-Of course that question can not be answered precisely, because tactical motifs in chess are not clearly defined and often interweaved.
+Of course, that question can not be answered precisely, because tactical motifs in chess are not clearly defined and often interwove.

 But we can guess, and in order to do so, I wrote some [CQL](http://gadycosteff.com/cql/) scripts which define some patterns, which are often seen in the opening phase.
-Using the scripts i then searched in a [PGN](https://en.wikipedia.org/wiki/Portable_Game_Notation) database with 372,000 [GM](https://en.wikipedia.org/wiki/Grandmaster_(chess)) games.
+Using the scripts, I then searched in a [PGN](https://en.wikipedia.org/wiki/Portable_Game_Notation) database with 372,000 [GM](https://en.wikipedia.org/wiki/Grandmaster_(chess)) games.
 The search was done within the first twenty moves of each game - the opening phase.
 Most games fit the themes quite well, though there are some false positives.
-But i wanted to keep the scripts simple.
+But I wanted to keep the scripts simple.

-Here is what i got:
+Here is what I got:

 Theme|Example for the theme|N. o. games found :---|:---|---: